Toward improved property prediction of 2D materials using many-body quantum Monte Carlo methods

 \subsubsection{Bilayer and Bulk TiS$_2$}

 The family of vdW density functionals has been largely successful for a wide variety of systems, including 2D materials.
-Due to the success of this approach, there have been numerous improvements to the original vdW-DF functionals, where an emphasis has been placed on incorporating semilocal exchange \cite{PhysRevB.81.161104}.
-Despite these improvements, highly accurate benchmarking calculations, such as those performed with DMC, are crucial in paving the way to developing a general purpose vdW density functional that can accurately reproduce fundamental properties such as the total energy and the electron density.
-In this specific work, we chose to benchmark the properties of bulk and bilayer TiS$_2$ with a variety of local, semilocal, and vdW DFT functionals against DMC \cite{tis2}.
-TiS$_2$ (part of the dichalcogenide family) is a system of interest due to its potential applications as a cathode material for Li-ion batteries \cite{doi:10.1126/science.192.4244.1126} and because it lies within a phase transition from a narrow gap semiconductor to a semimetal, adding complexity and novelty to the noncovalent interactions \cite{PhysRevB.21.615}.
+Due to the success of this approach, there have been numerous improvements to the original vdW-DF functionals, where an emphasis has been placed on incorporating semilocal exchange.\cite{PhysRevB.81.161104} Despite these improvements, highly accurate benchmarking calculations, such as those performed with DMC, are crucial in paving the way to developing a general-purpose vdW density functional that can accurately reproduce fundamental properties such as the total energy and the electron density.
+In this specific work, we chose to benchmark the properties of bulk and bilayer TiS$_2$ with a variety of local, semilocal, and vdW DFT functionals against DMC.\cite{tis2} TiS$_2$ (part of the dichalcogenide family) is a system of interest due to its potential applications as a cathode material for Li-ion batteries \cite{doi:10.1126/science.192.4244.1126} and has been debated to be either a heavily self-doped narrow gap semiconductor or a semimetal,\cite{tis2-semimetal-semiconductor} adding complexity and novelty to the noncovalent interactions.\cite{PhysRevB.21.615}

 After performing these benchmarking calculations (depicted in Fig. \ref{fig:tis2}), we found a close relationship between the accuracy of the interlayer distance and binding energy.
-We find that more recently developed vdW functionals such as vdW-DF-optB88 perform well for both properties.
-In terms of the response of the electron density to binding, we find that functionals such as LDA and PBEsol \cite{PhysRevLett.100.136406} outperform the vdW functionals and can correctly describe the interlayer charge accumulation. vdW functionals such as vdW-DF-C09 \cite{PhysRevB.81.161104}, which was developed on purely theoretical grounds, performs the best in terms of simultaneously reproducing the DMC energy and electron density.
+We find that more recently developed vdW functionals such as vdW-DF-optB88 \cite{Klimes_2010} perform well for both properties.
+In terms of the response of the electron density to binding, we find that functionals such as LDA and PBEsol \cite{PhysRevLett.100.136406} outperform the vdW functionals and can correctly describe the interlayer charge accumulation.
+The vdW functionals such as vdW-DF-C09,\cite{PhysRevB.81.161104} which was developed on purely theoretical grounds, perform the best in terms of simultaneously reproducing the DMC energy and electron density.
 This highlights the need for a theory-driven path forward to develop a fully predictive and consistent vdW functional, with highly accurate benchmarks from methods such as DMC paving the way.
 Additional information can be found in Ref. \onlinecite{tis2}.